 Checkout my summer running tips for everything I recommend, but here are a few additional hacks you might not yet have tired.

-- Ice in your sports bra, ice in a bandana you tie around your neck – goal is to cool the core
+- Ice in your sports bra, ice in a bandana you tie around your neck, dunk a dry fit cloth in ice cold water before you leave and wear it…it stays cool!

-- Biofreeze creates a cooling effect, so you could put it on sore muscles
+- CBD Sports Cream creates a cooling effect, so you could put it on sore muscles

 - Fill a bottle half full, lay at a 45 degree angle to freeze overnight and then add water prior to running – this gives you cold water throughout the run rather than just water then a big chunk of ice